 How does the Foothill - De Anza Police Department meet Megan's Law requirements?

-volunteer.
-The Family Educational Rights and Privacy Act (FERPA) does not prohibit
+The Family Educational Rights and Privacy Act (FERPA) does not prohibit release of

-release of data on registered sex offenders under this law.
-The Foothill-De Anza Police
+data on registered sex offenders under this law.
+The Foothill-De Anza Police Department

-Department participates in the California Department of Justice's Megan's Law Data
+participates in the California Department of Justice's Megan's Law Data Program.
+In

-Program.
-In accordance with existing federal and state laws and Community College
+accordance with existing federal and state laws and Community College policies, Megan's

-policies, Megan's Law allows the public to view information about sex offenders that
+Law allows the public to view information about sex offenders that may be residing

 Megan's Law information is available online at meganslaw.ca.gov.